Hello World Tutorial

 Update the UI

-Customize the client application in ./client/src/
+Customize the client application in ./client/src/ to match your computation.

 Happy building with Enclave! 🚀